Volodymyr-M/docs/_tabs/calendars.md

 For example, if you would like to configure a vacation for a person, add it as an exception for this resource.
 If you would like to configure a holiday for everyone, add it as an exception to a calendar which everyone uses.

-When adding or editing calendar exception you specify working time periods for the exception.
+When adding or editing calendar exceptions you specify working time periods for the exception.
 If you don't specify any, you make the Exception having no working time, which means that the exception defines a day off.

 ## Empty and partial calendars